platipodium/mossco-code/doc/reference_manual/src/recipes/r21_mossco_on_tantalos.markdown

 export MPIINC="$HOME/include -I/sw/sdev/mpt-x86_64/2.06-p10901/include"

+#### MOSSCO
+To make mossco recognize mpt/2.6 with gfortran support it is necessary to include the following in ~/.profile. export INCLUDES="-I$HOME/include -I/sw/sdev/mpt-x86_64/2.06-p10901/include"

 #### Python

 export PYTHONPATH=/home/ak2mnase/lib64/python2.6/site-packages

 This example also assumes that you have downloaded or `git clone`d MOSSCO into a directory referred to by the environment variable `$MOSSCO_DIR`, and have `git clone`d the MOSSCO setups into `$MOSSCO_SETUPDIR`.